Unit Guide for Daily Warm-Ups

 Week 1

-• Monday: How did factories change people’s lives?
+• Monday: How did industrialization change work and daily life?

-• Tuesday: Why did immigrants come to America?
+• Tuesday: What pushed immigrants to come to the U.S.?

-• Friday: Name one good and one bad effect of industrial growth.
+• Friday: Name one benefit and one drawback of industrial growth.

 Week 2

-• Friday: Name one big change from this time.
+• Friday: Name one major change during this period.

 Unit 6: The Progressive Era